|

 379. excitement

-the state of being emotionally aroused and worked up
+the state of being emotionally worked up

 380. executive